wsjk/Capstone_1/README.md

 #### Runtime
 With some bootstrapping, we observed that there was a significant difference between the runtimes of hits and flops.
 Most hit movies had a runtime between 109 and 110 minutes while flops were between 104 and 107 minutes long.

+# Predictive Model
+A Random Forest Classifier model was chosen to create model to predict whether a movie is a `hit` or a `flop`.
+The Random Forest Classifier is an ensemble algorithm and is derived from tree based methods.
+The difference between Random Forest algorithm and the Decision Tree algorithm, however, is that a Random Forest randomly.

+One of the many advantages to using a Random Forest Classifier is that its results are interpretable.

+#### Training the Model
+Tuning hyperparameters

+#### Results of Training

+#### Results of Test Data
+Feature importance

 ![figure_4]